Skip to content

 πŸ‘€ Here are some UC Mode examples that bypass CAPTCHAs when clicking is required

-πŸ‘€ Here are the driver-specific methods added by SeleniumBase for UC Mode: --uc / uc=True
+πŸ‘€ Here are the SeleniumBase UC Mode methods: (--uc / uc=True)

 driver.uc_open(url)